Festival NOS Alive Fan Guide

 Getting to Passeio Marítimo de Algés: Complete Transport Guide

-Walking: If you are staying in Oeiras or the surrounding coastal areas, walking to Passeio Marítimo de Algés can be a delightful option, especially along the scenic promenade.
-The walk from Oeiras town centre is approximately 30-40 minutes.
+Walking: If you are staying in the immediate Algés or nearby Belém areas, walking to Passeio Marítimo de Algés can be a very pleasant option, especially along the well-maintained waterfront promenade.
+From the centre of Algés, it’s a comfortable 15-20 minute stroll.

 Food, Drink & Local Recommendations